nike-clone-sdc-dr-oettenger/Ryan-canvas/README.md

 - 2019-11-02: Deployed new instance to install NGINX as a load balancer.
 - 2019-11-05: Worked with NGINX settings and file limits.
 - 2019-11-07: Continued to work on configuring nginx to handle > 3,500 connections.
 Increased postgres max_connections to 500.
+- 2019-11-09: increased ip port range and connection limits on nginx instance machine.
+- 2019-11-11: Attempted to scale vertically, by increasing ec2 instance size/power while also using node cluster mode with 1 worker per core.
+3,500 RPS achieved on medium instance in cluster mode with 2 workers.
+10,000 RPS achieved using an xL instance with 4 workers.